 Use the EXIT command to exit NDMCOM.
-After you issue the EXIT command, Connect:Direct HP NonStop passes control to TACL.
+After you issue the EXIT command, Sterling Connect:Direct for HP NonStop passes control to TACL.
 You can also use the CTRL-Y (control Y) key sequence to exit NDMCOM.

 Following is the EXIT command format: